zapabob/ROCm/docs/conceptual/ai-migraphx-optimization.md

 The header files and libraries are installed under `/opt/rocm-\<version\>`, where \<version\> is the ROCm version.

-### Option 2: Building from Source
+### Option 2: building from source

 There are two ways to build the MIGraphX sources.

-* [Use the ROCm build tool](https://github.com/ROCmSoftwarePlatform/AMDMIGraphX#use-the-rocm-build-tool-rbuild) - This approach uses [rbuild](https://github.com/RadeonOpenCompute/rbuild) to install the prerequisites and build the libraries with just one command.
+* [Use the ROCm build tool](https://github.com/ROCmSoftwarePlatform/AMDMIGraphX#use-the-rocm-build-tool-rbuild) - This approach uses `[rbuild](https://github.com/RadeonOpenCompute/rbuild)` to install the prerequisites and build the libraries with just one command.

   or